 What is the difference between Gram positive and Gram negative organisms when referring to Gram staining ie what makes Gram positive purple and Gram negative pink

-Cells with a thicker cell wall appear blue (gram positive) because crystal violet is retained in the cells and magenta dye is not visible.
-Some thin-walled and therefore discolored cells appear red (gram-negative).
+Cells with a huge cell wall appear blue (gram positive) because crystal violet is retained in the cells and the specific red dye is not visible.
+Cells with a thin cell wall as well as discoloration appear red (gram-negative).

 Which is are true regarding features of PESA Act 1996 1 Gram Sabha shall identify beneficiaries under poverty alleviation programs 2 the recommendations of the Gram Sabha is mandatory prior to grant of prospecting license for minor minerals 3 Gram Sabha

 1) Gram Sabha defines assistance programs in case of difficulties among the beneficiaries.
 2) Recommendations related to the Gram Sabha are mandatory prior to the issuance of an exploration permit as minerals are rare.
 4) Each panchayat available at the village level must obtain a certificate of use of funds from the Gram Sabha.

 How does the Gram staining procedure differentiate between gram negative and Gram-positive bacteria quizlet